 - While still warm, disconnect the cartridges and invert to ensure the product is next to the heating element and ready to vape.

 We can all agree that the one downside to vape pens is their disposable nature.
-Passionate vapers seem to collect empty or worse, half-empty, cartridges like it’s going out of style.
+Passionate vapers seem to collect empty vape cartridges or, worse, half-empty cartridges like it’s going out of style.
 These carts are impossible to recycle in most cases and wasteful to throw out.
 So we all keep them, hoping one day we’ll get the very last drops out.

 The good news?
-It’s generally not that difficult to get a few more good pulls out of an empty cart.
-For any defective ones, you only need a hair dryer or heating pad to correct the problem.
+It’s generally not that difficult to get a few more good pulls out of an empty vape cart.
+For any defective ones, you only need a hairdryer or heating pad to correct the problem.